Frequently Asked Questions

 Generally speaking, there are only four ways to use CBD oil.

 The first is orally, swallowing the oil drops directly or putting the CBD oil into a liquid you're drinking.
 The second is sublingually, which means that the CBD oil is held under the tongue prior to swallowing, sometimes for up to 90 seconds.
-Waiting aids the mucus membranes in the mouth to absorb the oil’s active ingredients.
+Waiting helps the mucus membranes in the mouth to absorb the oil’s active ingredients.

 The third way to use CBD oil is to apply it topically, by applying it directly to the skin.
 Once it is absorbed, the CBD finds its way into the bloodstream.
 Finally, CBD oil can be inhaled, often done using a vaporizer.
 Vaporizers heat up the CBD oil just enough so that it releases its active compounds, but avoids the harmful health effects that are associated with combustion (which occurs when you smoke a joint).
 The CBD makes its way to the bloodstream via the lungs.